JKorf/Bitfinex.Net/README.md

 |`AffiliateCode`|The affiliate code to use for requests|kCCe-CNBO

 ## Release notes
+* Version 4.0.4 - 02 Sep 2021
+    * Fix for disposing order book closing socket even if there are other connections

 * Version 4.0.3 - 26 Aug 2021
     * Updated CryptoExchange.Net